-Find essential links from last fall and lots of fresh help in this updated roundup.
+Find essential links in this updated roundup.

-> Whether parents and guardians arrive for their Parent /Teacher Conferences with confidence or anxiety, those periodic meetings at school to discuss student progress demand educators’ attention.
+Whether parents and guardians arrive for their Parent /Teacher Conferences with confidence or anxiety, those periodic meetings at school to discuss student progress demand educators’ attention.
 For a quick overview of preparing for and hosting conferences, read Checklist for productive parent-teacher conferences from the AFT.
 You will find guidelines in Spanish and English for teachers, principals and parents (updated April 2013) in this online booklet from the Harvard Family Research Project.
 And watch a conference unfold and view a mentor’s follow-up suggestions in this 10-minute video from Teaching Channel.
 New to teaching?
 Get a quick game plan from Margaret Berry Wilson, a Responsive Classroom PD specialist, in this ASCD Express post.

 Teachers have put together helpful suggestions, too.
 In a post from Choice Literacy, one educator recalls her conference experiences as a divorced parent and offers ways to be sensitive to the concerns of others who are divorced.In Part 2, middle grades teachers describe how they’ve used student photos to help parents feel comfortable, set up Evernote to collect student materials, and provided kids with questions to consider before the conference.
 One common theme running through the advice: Keep it positive.
 Teacher/writer Aimee Buckner concludes, “Conferences should not be a surprise party of bad news.”
 In another Choice Literacy post, Clare Landrigan and Tammy Mulligan lay out strategies for presenting several categories of data to parents.
 An NEA article collects teachers’ strategies for working through parent anger to achieve the best results for their children.
 Don’t miss Bill Ferriter’s sidebar recommendations.